Investor backing proved poison chalice for Credit Suisse CEO

 “The board unanimously concluded that the CEO was not in a position anymore to restore the reputation with key stakeholders and therefore unanimously took the decisions as announced today,” he said.

-Credit Suisse and Harris did not respond to a request for comment.
+Credit Suisse declined to comment and Harris did not respond to a request for comment.

 The end of Thiam’s tenure at Switzerland’s second-largest bank was entwined with a spying scandal embroiling Credit Suisse and the opening of an investigation by Swiss watchdog Finma.